What is Liability Car Insurance?

 How much does liability car insurance typically cost?

-The national average car insurance cost for bare bones liability car insurance coverage is $685 a year for a good driver with good credit, according to a 2023 rate analysis by NerdWallet.
+The national average car insurance cost for bare bones liability car insurance coverage in 2026 is $76 per month, according to Value Penguin.

 The cost of this type of coverage depends on the bodily injury liability and property damage liability limits you pick, the type of car you drive, and other factors-like your driving record.
 When getting an insurance quote, ask your insurance company to show you several options and how they impact your policy price.